Jerrance Howard

-Jerrance Howard (born May 29, 1980) is an American men's college basketball coach and assistant coach at Arizona State.
+Jerrance Howard (born May 29, 1980) is an American men's college basketball coach who most recently was an assistant coach at Arizona State.

 Since his time at Kansas, Howard has been known as one of the top recruiters in the nation.
 Two months after arriving at KU, Howard was ranked 12th among the top recruiting assistant coaches in NCAA Division I by ESPN.com in a survey of more than 200 head coaches.